isabelle-prover/cookbook/src/proofs/methods/README.md

 - `assumption` solves the goal with one of the premises
 - `subst` performs single-step rewriting of the goal with a given equation.
 Optional arguments can be used to rewrite the premises instead, or to specify the position to rewrite.
 - `rewrite` is essentially a more powerful version of `subst`.
+It allows one to use term patterns to specify the position where the rewriting should be applied.
+It needs to be imported from `HOL-Library.Rewrite`.
-- `rule` performs a single resolution step (it ‘applies’ a rule to the current goal, backward reasoning)
+- `rule` performs a single resolution step (it ‘applies’ a rule to the current goal, reasoning backwards)
 - `drule` and `frule` peform a single step of foward reasoning (they ‘apply’ a rule to one of the premises, yielding a new premise).
 The difference is that `drule` deletes the premise that is being transformed, whereas `frule` does not.
 - `erule` applies resolution of a rule with the goal and with one of the premises being consumed by the first assumption of the rule.
 An optional numeric argument can be used to consume more than one premise.
 It is more or less equivalent to `rule, assumption`.
-This is often useful for elimination rules (e.g. case distinctions).
+This is often useful for elimination rules (e.g. case analyses or rules written in the `fixes ... assume ... obtains ...` format).
 - `intro` applies resolution with the given rules repeatedly.
 - `elim` applies elimination with the given rules repeatedly.
 - `safe` applies safe rules from the claset only.
 This is typically used to split conjunctions in goals with several subgoals, or to split conjunctions in the assumptions by several assumptions, or to prove set equivalence by proving membership in both directions.
 However, sometimes it can do a bit too much (e.g. `x ∈ {a}` becomes `x ∉ {} ⟹ x = a`).
 In those cases, using the `intro`/`elim` methods by hand is preferable.
+- `clarsimp` is similar to `safe` but also invokes the `simplifier`.
+You can think of it as a less aggressive version of `auto`.
 - `clarify` TODO: What does clarify do precisely

 All of these except `drule`, `frule`, `erule` are often useful even in high-level proofs, especially when used as the first step of a proof.
 They are often used as the initial proof method, and the goals they produce are then ‘finished off’ using e.g. `auto`.